steaks/leo-query/docs/next/guide/parallelQueries.md

 ## Example with Suspense Mode

 Use one hook with multiple queries for the best performance in suspense mode.
+See the full example [here](https://codesandbox.io/p/sandbox/vy9292).

 ```typescript {10}
 const useDogStore = create<PetsState>(() => ({